May26 , 2026

 Share

-Emirates has restored 96% of its global network following recent disruptions, marking a strong recovery in operations as the airline works to stabilise services across key routes.
+Emirates has restored 96% of its global network following recent disruptions, marking a strong operational recovery as the airline works to stabilise services across key routes.

 The carrier also reported that its overall capacity has rebounded to 75% of pre-crisis levels, reflecting a steady increase in flight frequencies and seat availability.
-The recovery has been supported by the gradual return of demand across passenger and cargo segments.
+The gradual return of demand across passenger and cargo segments has supported the recovery.

 Emirates has been progressively reinstating services to major international destinations, focusing on optimising schedules and improving connectivity through its hub in Dubai.
 The airline has also enhanced operational efficiency to manage the surge in travel demand.